lsst-ts/ts_mtaos/doc/closed-loop/analysis.rst

 - Iteration 2: correct 75% of 25% → 6.25% remains
 - Iteration 3: correct 75% of 6.25% → 1.56% remains

-This geometric convergence works because the telescope is at a **fixed pointing** — the optical state doesn't change between iterations except for the correction applied.
+This geometric convergence works because the telescope is at a **fixed pointing**, so the optical state doesn't change between iterations except for the correction applied.

 Why the MTAOS closed loop does not converge the same way
 ---------------------------------------------------------

 The MTAOS closed loop cannot converge in the same sense because:

-- The telescope **slews between images** — the optical state changes due to gravity, thermal effects, and LUT residuals at each new pointing
+- The telescope **slews between images**.
+The optical state changes due to gravity, thermal effects, and LUT residuals at each new pointing
 - The "target" (zero DOF state) is never reached because the real optical state keeps changing with each new field
 - The gain (kp=0.45) is lower than the script's typical gain (0.5–0.75)
 - Each correction addresses the state at the *previous* pointing, not the current one